Silas-U/RoboKinematics/README.md

 #### **`traj_gen(tr_lst, trj_time, pva, tr_type, plot=False )`**

 #### **Description**:
 The `traj_gen()` method generates a complete trajectory between multiple waypoints (positions) over a specified time for each segment.
-It allows you to define cubic trajectories for position, velocity, or acceleration, and optionally plot the results.
+It allows you to define trajectories for position, velocity, or acceleration, and optionally plot the results.

 #### **Parameters**:
 - **`tr_lst`**: A list of waypoints, where each waypoint is a list of joint positions.
 For example, [q0, q1, q2, ..., qn] where q0 is the starting point and qn is the final point.